chramos/versioning-manager/README.md

 ## Versioning Manager CLI

-Versioning manager is a CLI that simply increment the version for android and iOS
+Versioning manager is a CLI that simply increment the version for android and iOS in Flutter or ReactNative projects

 ### Installation